kushagrasarathe/kushagrasarathe/README.md

 Hi there!
-I'm Kushagra, a CS Graduate and Frontend Developer from India.
+I'm Kushagra, a CS Graduate and Fullstack Developer from India.

 I have experience working on a variety of web and web3 related projects as a frontend dev.

 ### <u>Tools and Technologies:</u>
-TypeScript, ReactJs, NextJs, Tailwind CSS, UI libraries, Git, Linux and more.
+TypeScript, Fastify, NestJs, Prisma, ReactJs, NextJs, Tailwind CSS, UI libraries, Git, Linux and more.

 ### <u>Projects:</u>